FooBarShebang/math_extra_lib/Documentation/Requirements/RE005_poly_solver.md

 **Title:** Lagrange base polynomials

-**Description:** The function genrating Lagrange base polynomials should
+**Description:** The function generating Lagrange base polynomials should

 * Accept only a single argument - a flat sequence of unique real number values of the length N > 1 as the x-coordinates grid $\{x_i\}$
 * Calculate N polynomials of the degree N-1 such, that each i-th polynomial $l_i(x_i) = 1$ and $l_i(x_j) = 0 \; \forall \; j \neq i$